goadesign/oauth2/README.md

 implement the generated controller actions.

 There are two actions genererated: `Authorize` and `GetToken`.
-The `ProviderController` struct exposes methods with the same name that provide the implementation for them.
-Since the signature for these methods uses the generated context `ProviderController` cannot use the exact same signature.
+The `ProviderController` struct exposes methods with the same names that provide the implementation for the respective actions.
-Instead it uses more generic data types.

-Concretly here is how the generated controller should be implemented.
-The following should be written in the generated `oauth2_provider.go` file and replace the correspodning placeholder
+Concretly here is how the generated controller could be implemented.
+The following should be written in the generated `oauth2_provider.go` file and replace the correspodning placeholder functions:
-functions:

 ```go
 // NewOAuth2ProviderController creates a OAuth2Provider controller.